- Prof. Adrian Streinu-Cercel, Senate of Romania

 Advocated for the inclusion of HRQoL in HIV-related legislation and provided input to the Parliamentary review of the national health and HIV-related legislation.

 The Undetectable = Untransmissible campaign was launched to raise awareness on HIV.
 The campaign received institutional support from the National Council for Combating Discrimination to become a message of public interest.

 Input was provided on the 2030 National Strategy for Sustainable Development calling for the UNAIDS target proposals and national indicators to measure the HRQoL of people living with HIV.

 A study on the quality of life of people living with HIV in Romania was launched.
 The study aimed to explore the factors that influence the long-term wellbeing and overall quality of life of different population groups living by HIV in Romania.

-The virtual event on “Improving the well-being and quality of life of people living with HIV by combating stigma and discrimination” took place on 22 February 2021.
-The event was organised as an open forum, with the aim to stimulate a creative exchange among different stakeholders, including:
+The virtual event “Improving the well-being and quality of life of people living with HIV by combating stigma and discrimination” took place on 22 February 2021.
+The event was organised as an open forum, with the aim to stimulate a creative exchange among different stakeholders.

 March – September 2020

 Bilateral discussions were held with Members of the Romanian Steering Group to discuss key issues, including the impact of COVID-19 pandemic on people living with HIV, caretakers and clinicians.
 Building on these conversations, the initiative had exchanges with political stakeholders and members of the government on the impact of the COVID 19 pandemic on the access to treatment and management of comorbidities for people living with HIV.